Prep Time Variable

 - Roll out the dough into the shapes you want, either with your hands or using an Uno Casa or another pasta maker.

 - Cook your pasta till al dente in salted water (about 1 to 5 minutes, depending on your pasta's thickness).
-Drain and serve with your favorite sauce.
+Drain and serve with your favourite sauce.

 - Continue as in step 3 above.

-- Method by hand Make a mountain out of the flour on a cutting board, with a well in the middle.
+- The method by hand Make a mountain out of the flour on a cutting board, with a well in the middle.
 Add eggs, salt, and olive oil (in that order).

 - With a fork, whisk the middle till combined.
-Gradually incorporate the flour into the center till the mixture is nice and thick.
+Gradually incorporate the flour into the centre till the mixture is nice and thick.

 - Using your hands, form a ball with the dough, kneading it for 10 minutes or till smooth and elastic.
 Sprinkle in a bit of extra water or flour to adjust the consistency, if needed.

 Now that you've got a great recipe for fresh egg pasta, let's look at some of the different shapes you can try your hand at making.
 Among the very numerous different types of pasta shapes, there are a few main categories.
 Types of shaped or short pasta include macaroni, fusilli, orecchiette, penne, rigatoni, rotini, and many more.
 This pasta is excellent for catching the sauce and each shape has a specific use or recipe.